Photo by Joe Hancock

-Today it is my pleasure to review a crochet pattern book for you!
+Today it is my pleasure to review a crochet shawl pattern book for you!
 This is a book of crochet shawls that have been previously published in Interweave Crochet.
 I am very excited to have a pattern in this book!
 While I’ve been in magazines many times, this is my first time to be included in a book!

 This post contains affiliate links.
 If you click on it, and then make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.